2022 Guide to Student Housing in Seoul

 Ziptoss housing map.

-Finding an apartment is usually the biggest challenge as a foreigner coming to Korea.
-Unless your Korean is fluent I would NEVER recommend doing this process alone.
+Finding an apartment is usually the biggest challenge for a foreigner coming to Korea.
+Unless your Korean is fluent, I would NEVER recommend doing this process alone.
 Ask a native Korean friend (or you can even pay someone) to help.
-When it comes to signing contracts it’s always worth being certain.
+When it comes to signing contracts, it’s always worth being certain.

 You can either visit local realtors (budongsan – 부동산) to find apartments or use the internet.

 Unfortunately, finding a one-room in Seoul has similar difficulties to finding a goshiwon.
 There aren’t that many options available for finding housing online.
 Often the best variety and budget-friendly options can only be found locally.
-Also similarly to finding goshiwon accommodation is that one-rooms in Seoul are very fast to move into.
+Also, similarly to finding goshiwon accommodation, one-rooms in Seoul are very fast to move into.

-However, there are some services out there to help foreigners with their transition to Seoul.
+However, some services are out there to help foreigners transition to Seoul.
 My favourite of these services is Ziptoss.
 They offer everything in English and have a massive variety of housing options.
-The staff are friendly and helpful and their service is also very efficient and quick.
+The staff are friendly and helpful; their service is also very efficient and quick.

-Seoul Homes offers some great options for rooms in Seoul.
+Seoul Homes offer some great options for rooms in Seoul.
 They have more expensive, family-orientated options.
-But, they also have a few options for students.
-While they don’t have the largest range, it is definitely a good website to browse.
+But they also have a few options for students.
+While they don’t have the most extensive range, it is an excellent website to browse.

 Another option is Eden Realty.
-The website doesn’t look like much, but this site actually has some of the best options for student housing.
+The website doesn’t look like much, but this site has some of the best options for student housing.
 The apartments listed are often more budget-orientated.
 As such, they are more suitable than many of the other options out there.
-The owner is also very friendly and kind!
+The owner is also amiable and kind!

 Lastly, another popular option is Urseoul.
-While the one-rooms offered by them tend to be more expensive, they are a good website to browse and consider.
+While the one-rooms they offer tend to be more expensive, they are a good website to browse and consider.

-There are of course other websites out there, however, these are the most common sites that I hear about.
-Craiglist is another option that many foreigners use.
+There are, of course, other websites out there.
+However, these are the most common sites that I hear about.
+Craigslist is another option that many foreigners use.
 Generally, though, the options above are safer as they are all run by official agents within Korea.

 Korean Words: Realtor – 부동산.
 Apartment – 아파트.
 House – 주택.